BYU MOA acquires casts of famous ‘Gates of Paradise’

 The BYU Museum of Art recently acquired plaster casts of Ghiberti’s “Gates of Paradise” from BYU-Hawaii.
 The original artwork decorates doors on the San Giovanni Baptistery in Florence, Italy, but the MOA will take charge of preserving and displaying the casts in Provo.

 The relief sculptures depict Old Testament stories on 10 3-foot square panels, carved by Renaissance sculptor Lorenzo Ghiberti in the early 1400s.
 Former BYU art professor Sharon Gray discovered the casts in a storage room at BYU-Hawaii, where she was a service missionary.
-She began negotiations, and BYU-Hawaii allowed the MOA to take them earlier this year.
+She began negotiations, and BYU-Hawaii allowed the MOA to acquire the casts earlier this year.

 Gray was organizing BYU-Hawaii’s art collection when she made the discovery.
 She had visited Florence and seen the original “Gates of Paradise” in 1984 on a study abroad program, so she said she recognized the white plaster heads as soon as she saw them in a crate in Hawaii.